Registration

 Departmental Approval Required

-The course has been restricted by the department.
+The department has restricted the course.
 Check the class schedule to see if the department has posted when the restriction will be lifted.
 Otherwise, contact the department for more information.

 Link Error

 Specific lecture sections must be linked to a lab or discussion section.
-The lecture and the discussion or lab must start with the same letter (A, B, etc.).
+The lecture, discussion, or lab must start with the same letter (A, B, etc.).

 Major Restriction